BeauBouchard/BeauBouchard/guides/code/bash/bash-input.md

   port=$(input_user  "what port for server?"
 8080)
 ```

-which will prompt the user for a text input, but also have the option for a default answer.
+<p>Which will prompt the user for a text input, but also have the option for a default answer. </p>

-The function looks like this
+<p>The function looks like this . . .</p>

 ```bash
 # input decision for user, useful for assigning variiable values